ACHarrison32/4143-PLC/Assignments/A03/README.md

 #### First you start by downloading GoLang on their website.
 For Windows users like me I went [Here](https://go.dev/dl/).
 #### After installing GoLang you want to head over to your file explorer and right click on This PC.
 Then click on "Properties"
 #### Once you have done this, click on "Advance System Settings" and locate the enviorment variable in the "Advanced" Section.
-#### In the User Variable section locate your Path variable and click edit.
-You will then add a New variable to it.
-This will be your go/bin file path.
-Mine looked like this: C:\Program Files\Go\bin
+#### In the User Variable section check to make sure the Path has been added.
 ## :keyboard: Step 2 - Using GoLang
 #### Once everything is download you are going to want to create your go program.
 #### Example: Assignment03.go